-The Company promptly reports all material information including quarterly/half yearly and annual audited financial results to the Stock Exchange.
-All disclosures and communications to BSE are filed electronically through the designated portal.
+The Company promptly reports all material information including quarterly/half year and annual audited financial results to the Stock Exchange.
+All disclosures and communications to the BSE are filed electronically through the designated portal.

-The quarterly/half yearly/annual financial results and other statutory information are generally communicated to the shareholders by way of an advertisement in one national (English) newspaper and in one vernacular (Tamil) newspaper.
+The quarterly/half yearly/annual financial results and other statutory information are generally communicated to the shareholders by way of an advertisement in one national English newspaper (Trinity Mirror) and in one Tamil newspaper (Makkal Kural).